1970–71 NFL playoffs: AFC: Baltimore Colts 27, Oakland Raiders 17

 Now down by two scores with just one quarter left, Blanda got the Raiders rolling on a long touchdown drive.
-First running back Charlie Smith picked up 20 yards on a draw play (the longest run of the game for either team).
-Then Blanda fooled the Colts defense with a fake handoff before firing a pass to Warren Wells for a 37-yard gain to the Colts 11.
+Running back Charlie Smith picked up 20 yards on a draw play (the longest run of the game for either team).
+Then Blanda fooled the Colts' defense with a fake handoff before firing a pass to Warren Wells for a 37-yard gain to the Colts 11.
 Blanda eventually finished the drive with a 15-yard touchdown pass to Wells on third down, making the score 20–17.
-The momentum seemed to be swinging back in their favor when they forced the Colts into a 3rd and 11 situation on their own 32-yard line on the next drive.
-On the next play, Unitas threw a deep pass to a wide open Ray Perkins, who raced down the left sideline for a 68-yard touchdown completion that gave the Colts a 27–17 lead.
+The momentum seemed to be swinging back in their favor when they forced the Colts into a third and 11 situation on their own 32-yard line on the next drive.
+On the next play, Unitas threw a deep pass to a wide open Perkins, who raced down the left sideline for a 68-yard touchdown completion that gave the Colts a 27–17 lead.
 This would prove to be the last score of the game as the Raiders were shut out in the final 12 minutes, with Blanda throwing two interceptions deep in Baltimore territory.

-Blanda finished the game completing 17 of 32 passes for 271 yards with 2 touchdowns and 3 interceptions.
+Blanda finished the game completing 17 of 32 passes for 271 yards with two touchdowns and three interceptions.
 At 43 years old, he was the oldest quarterback ever to play in a championship game.
-His top target was Wells, who caught 5 passes for 108 yards and a touchdown.
+His top target was Wells, who caught five passes for 108 yards and a touchdown.
 Unitas completed 11 of 30 passes for 245 yards and a touchdown.
-The Colts leading receiver was Hinton, who caught 8 passes for 115 yards.
+The Colts leading receiver was Hinton, who caught eight passes for 115 yards.
 Bubba Smith and Ray Hilton each had two sacks, along with Raiders defensive end Ben Davidson.

 This would turn out to be the final home playoff win for the Colts in Baltimore before they moved to Indianapolis in 1984.

 This was the first postseason meeting between the Raiders and Colts.

+This would be the only time Baltimore hosted an AFC Championship game until the 2023 season.